 Pizza chain Prezzo has put forward plans to open a restaurant in Moseley after Boston Tea Party announced it was putting its proposals to open a café in the suburb on hold.

-Prezzo has lodged plans to convert the former Kwik Fit premises in Alcester Road into a restaurant - the same site originally earmarked for Boston Tea Party.
+Prezzo has lodged plans to convert the former Halfords Autocentre in Alcester Road into a restaurant - the same site originally earmarked for Boston Tea Party.

 Boston Tea Party was granted permission to open a café on the site this spring but said it was withdrawing its plans.